+Lodgers Tax

-Lodgers Tax Council Outcome - Vibrant Community with a Rich Culture Total: \$1,095,000
+Council Outcome - Vibrant Community with a Rich Culture

+Total: \$1,095,000

-19. Does council support the addition of funds for full and part-time FTE's for a Public Art Administrator, Facilities Maintenance Technician, Exhibit Assistant, Library Assistants, English as Second Language (ESL) Instructor, Circulation Services Clerk, Circulation Services Page, and for one-time funds related to marketing materials and programs/projects resulting from the lodger's tax?
-Location of Funding Request: Lodger's Tax Fund \$ 1,095,000
+19. Does council support the addition of funds for full and part-time FTE for a Public Art Administrator, Facilities Maintenance Technician, Exhibit Assistant, Library Assistants, English as Second Language (ESL) Instructor, Circulation Services Clerk, Circulation Services Page, and for one-time funds related to marketing materials and programs/projects resulting from the lodgers tax?

-Related Outcome: Vibrant Community with a Rich Culture Council Direction
+Location of Funding Request: Lodgers Tax Fund \$ 1,095,000 Related Outcome: Vibrant Community with a Rich Culture

-A 5% lodger's tax on hotels, motels, and short-term rentals was approved by voters in November 2022 and effective on January 1, 2023.
+A 5% lodgers tax on hotels, motels, and short-term rentals was approved by voters in November 2022 and effective on January 1, 2023.
 The revenue from this tax, approx. \$1.1 million will be used to support and sustain arts and culture, tourism, and visitor promotion in Littleton.

 The Arts & Culture Commission and staff propose adding a full-time Public Art Administrator, full-time Facilities Maintenance Technician, full-time Exhibit Assistant, two full-time Library Assistants, part-time Library Communications Specialist, and part-time Circulation Services Clerk.
 Staff also proposes additional FTE therefore adding hours to the current ESL Instructor and Circulation Services Page.
-This totals the addition of 4.65 FTE and \$335,833
+This totals the addition of \$335,833 for 6.15 FTE.